 Payment is due at the time of each lesson.
 Payments can be made weekly, monthly, or for a larger block of time.
 My preferred methods of payment are through Zelle or by check.
 If you have a different payment option that you prefer, please inquire.

 I realize your lives have many moving parts, but as much as possible, I’d appreciate being spared the awkwardness of having to send reminders about payments being overdue.

 Though I do have official “payment due” invoice forms, it continues to be my preference to keep things more informal.
 Please consider the “Lesson Notes” email I send after each lesson as a notice of payment due (if you have not already prepaid).

-If notification of cancellation is given four or more hours before a lesson, no payment will be expected and/or any prepayments will be forwarded to a future lesson.
-If notification is given less than four hours before a lesson (or not at all), payment will be expected for the inconvenience.
+If notification of cancellation is given three days before a lesson, no payment will be expected and/or any prepayments will be forwarded to a future lesson.
+If notification is given less than three days before a lesson (or not at all), payment will be expected for the inconvenience.

 Should you forget about the lesson and/or cancel suddenly, I’d ask you to please volunteer payment and spare me the awkwardness of having to ask for it.

 Obviously emergencies happen and that is a different matter in which I can be more flexible with sudden cancellations.

 Those families who cancel regularly may be asked to pay for missed lessons to hold their spot.